This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Break your potential expenses down by category:

-- Accommodations — hotels, hostels, Airbnbs, etc.
+- Accommodations like hotels, hostels, and Airbnbs

 Set aside money specifically for your trip, even if it’s just a little each paycheck.
 Open a dedicated travel savings account or use a money-saving app to build that fund over time.